yuconnorl/psychedelics-db/README.md

-# Psychedelic Database
+# Psychedelics Database

-Welcome to the Psychedelic Database, a comprehensive resource for all things about psychedelics.
+Welcome to the Psychedelics Database, a comprehensive resource for all things about psychedelics.
 This project is powered by Payload CMS, a powerful, self-hosted tool that allows developers to build complex data structures with ease.

 ## Tech Stack